amin-amirali/topn-github-repo/README.md

  - Curl through the list 1-by-1 to get the required data
  - Proceed with data treating (stemming and counting)

 This would mean, though, that we would run 1001 API calls, and that exceeds the limitation of 60/hour that is given for unauthenticated calls.

+It also looks like the GitHub API has been designed for retrieving data for display, rather than for analytics purposes.
+This kind of analysis (top-n words in issues) would make a lot of sense to be done on the backend (where the data could be accessed directly).
+Alternatively, new end-points could be created to make the gathering/preparation/analysis of the data easier.

 ## Issues